mikeos-tech/dictionary-sync/README.md

 I wanted to synchronise the *vim* personal dictionary so that it would be the same on all the computers that I use.
 I work on a server, a desktop computer and a laptop (that connects over a VPN).

-Searching suggested that dome use *Dropbox* to provide this service, but as I didn't wish to use it, I search for Open Source alternatives.
+Searching suggested that some use *Dropbox* to provide this service, but as I didn't wish to use it, I search for Open Source alternatives.

 There were a number of solutions that required the use of a GUI environment to set them up, but as I wanted to use it on a server, where I don't have a GUI installed, these weren't possible.
 I found one command line option, which I experimented with, but could get to work.